 Sec.
 13-80.
-Harbor management fund created.
+Harbor-

-A harbor management fund is hereby created to receive and expend monies for harbor-related purposes as determined by the harbor management commission, harbormaster and city manager.
-All revenues generated by city boat mooring permit fees and other fees of this chapter, and fines levied under the authority of this chapter shall be deposited into this fund.
+All revenues generated by city boat mooring permit fees and other fees of this chapter, and fines levied under the authority of this chapter shall be deposited into the general fund.
 Funds shall be dispersed for purposes directly associated with the management and implementation of the city harbor management plan and this chapter.
-Monies from this fund should be allocated to the harbormaster and/or his designee for the purpose of enforcing the provisions of the city harbor management plan and/or this article.
-The harbor management fund shall be established, budgeted and administered in a manner consistent with the procedures of the city.

 (Rev. Ords.
 1987, § 13-80)